 CLASS 6120 ENVIRONMENTAL HEALTH INSPECTOR

-Conducts complaint inspections of commercial buildings, hotels, vacant lots, business establishments, institutions and other facilities where hazardous materials are stored/used; checks for compliance with applicable codes; detects violations; coordinates efforts with applicable city departments in the enforcement of appropriate codes; makes follow-up inspections to assure ordered corrections have been made; makes recommendations for additional enforcement actions for facilities remaining in violation; prepares technical reports; appears and testifies at hearings;
+Conducts complaint inspections of dwellings, hotels, apartment houses, business establishments and other multiple dwellings; checks for sanitation, general maintenance of structural and operational features, light, ventilation, use and occupancy, safety and for compliance with applicable codes; detects violations; coordinates efforts with applicable city departments in the enforcement of appropriate codes; makes follow-up inspections to assure ordered corrections have been made; makes recommendations for order of vacation or condemnation of buildings remaining in violation; prepares condemnation reports; appears and testifies at condemnation hearings;

 License and Certification:

 - Requires possession of a REHS (Registered Environmental Health Specialist) certification issued by the State of California Department of Public Health Services and eligibility to be deputized as a peace officer; AND • Possession of a current, valid California driver's license.